brianbader/eva_package/README.md

 * Add pgev function for the univariate case and export qgev as a function

-* Implement MLE difference test
+* Make sure outputs are dataframes, not matrices

 * Need to check MPS estimators for gpdfit function (gives weird results when shape < 0)